souravsuvarna/Coding-Tasks-/README.md

 # Coding-Tasks

 Task - 1
-Monkey Vs Tiger Console game
+Monkey Vs Tiger River Crossing Riddle

 Description:-
   3 Monkeys & 3 tigers were will be in a shore and you have to help them to cross river using boat.